Irgun: Integration with the IDF and the Altalena Affair

 Many Irgun members, who joined the IDF earlier that month, left their bases and concentrated on the Tel Aviv beach.
 A confrontation between them and the IDF units started.
 In response, Ben-Gurion ordered Yigael Yadin (acting Chief of Staff) to concentrate large forces on the Tel Aviv beach and to take the ship by force.
 Heavy guns were transferred to the area and at four in the afternoon, Ben-Gurion ordered the shelling of the Altalena.
 One of the shells hit the ship, which began to burn.

 Sixteen Irgun fighters were killed in the confrontation with the army; six were killed in the Kfar Vitkin area and ten on Tel Aviv beach.
 Three IDF soldiers were killed: two at Kfar Vitkin and one in Tel Aviv.

 After the shelling of the Altalena, more than 200 Irgun fighters were arrested.
 Most of them were freed several weeks later.
 The Irgun militants were then fully integrated with the IDF and not kept in separate units.

 The initial agreement for the integration of the Irgun into the IDF did not include Jerusalem, where a small remnant of the Irgun called the Jerusalem Battalion, numbering around 400 fighters, and Lehi, continued to operate independently of the government.
 Following the assassination of UN Envoy for Peace Folke Bernadotte by Lehi in September 1948, the Israeli government determined to immediately dismantle the underground organizations.
 An ultimatum was issued to the Irgun to liquidate as an independent organization and integrate into the IDF or be destroyed, and Israeli troops surrounded the Irgun camp in the Katamon Quarter of Jerusalem.
-The Irgun accepted the ultimatum on September 22, 1948, and shortly afterward the remaining Irgun fighters in Jerusalem began enlisting in the IDF and turning over their arms.Irgunists in Jerusalem Surrender Their Arms to Govt; Dissidents to Join Army Today 22 September 1948, www.jta.org, accessed 29 September 2019 At Begin's orders, the Irgun in the diaspora formally disbanded on January 12, 1949, with the Irgun's former Paris headquarters becoming the European bureau of the Herut movement.
+The Irgun accepted the ultimatum on September 22, 1948, and shortly afterward the remaining Irgun fighters in Jerusalem began enlisting in the IDF and turning over their arms.
+At Begin's orders, the Irgun in the diaspora formally disbanded on January 12, 1949, with the Irgun's former Paris headquarters becoming the European bureau of the Herut movement.